Azure/azure-kusto-sdmt/README.md

 ## Overview

 If data is migrated from an on-premises system to a modern data warehouse or in an Azure Data eXplorer (ADX) database, then often historical data, must be migrated to the new data services in Azure. </br>
-The sliced data migration toolbox provides framework components to simplify the data migration.
+The sliced data migration toolbox (SMDT) provides framework components to simplify the data migration.

+SMDT is also compatible with Microsoft Fabric and can be used to migrate data from your existing data stores to Microsoft Fabric, if they are not accessible via Shortcuts.

 </br>
 </br>